ChickenProp/chickenprop.github.com/_posts/2023-01-23-life-has-a-cruel-symmetry.md

 While I wait, I think some more.

-I realize with sadness that a perfectly Good world is impossible, at least according to my current knoweldege of physics.
+I realize with sadness that a perfectly Good world is impossible, at least according to my current knowledge of physics.
 The shapes that comprise Goodness - the two north-south lines, the arc reaching from east to south to west - these are not viable configurations of matter.
 It's not just that they're unstable.
 That would be a challenge, but the world need be Good for only the instant before it ends.
 Worse, they simply cannot be constructed, even for that one instant.

 The best I think I can do is to tile these areas as densely as physics will permit - I find ways to reach 1/2 density, with a chance of instantaneous improvements on that around the edges, and make a note to remind myself to investigate further.